ZakharovAleksey/spanish_words_frontend/README.md

 # Remove existing branch remotely
 git branch --delete gh-pages
 # Checkout after run build to local branch
 git checkout -b gh-pages
+# !!!
+AFTER THIS DO THE FIRST 3 STEPS FROM THE "Do the following steps" section above.
+# !!!
+So, we create 'dist' folder only in gh-pages branch
-# Create subtree 'gh-pages' branch and push changes to this branch
+# Create subtree 'gh-pages' branch and push changes to this branch and push only this folder
 git subtree push --prefix dist origin gh-pages
 ```